Sebsterio/JavaScript30/readme.md

 08 - Canvas

-- actions can be undone
+- Actions can be undone